Site navigation

 Selflessness

-Holders of public office should take decisions solely in terms of the public interest.
-They should not do so in order to gain financial or other material benefit for themselves, their family, or their friends.
+solely in terms of the public interest.
+They should not do so in order to gain

 Integrity

-Holders of public office should not try to place themselves under any financial or other obligation to outside individuals or organisations that might influence them in the performance of their official duties.
+themselves under any financial or other obligation to outside individuals or

 Objectivity

-In carrying out public business, including making appointments, awarding contracts or recommending individuals for rewards or benefits, holders of public office should make choices on merit.
+benefits, holders of public office should make choices on merit.

 Accountability

-Holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office.
+decisions and actions to the public and must submit themselves to whatever

 Openness

-Holders of public office should be as open as possible about all the decisions and actions that they take.
-The holders of public office should give reasons for their decisions and restrict information only when the wider public interest clearly demands.
+about all the decisions and actions that they take.
+The holders of public office

 Honesty

-Holders of public office have a duty to declare any private interests relating to their public duties and take steps to resolve any conflicts arising in a way that protects the public interest.
+private interests relating to their public duties and take steps to resolve any

 Leadership

-Holders of public office should promote and support these principles by leadership and example.
+Holders of public office should promote and support

 Behaviour